TomCoalfish/Synthesis-Tools/README.md

 * You can use long doubles but I don't think it has any kind of advantage
 * It can't use fixed point integers

+# Fixed point
+* STK doesn't seem to support it at all anyways

 # With the template you could use SSE or AVX registers
 * if you have a class that works like a floating point number